 The 39th Annual Conference of the Wisconsin Labor History Society, scheduled for Saturday, March 28, in Milwaukee has been cancelled due to the current coronavirus crisis.

-Entitled “Progressives, Populists and Socialists: How the Past Informs the Future,” the conference will be held from 9 a.m. to 3 p.m. at the American Postal Workers Union Hall, 417 N. 3rd St. in downtown Milwaukee.
+Entitled “Progressives, Populists and Socialists: How the Past Informs the Future,” the conference was to be held at the American Postal Workers Union Hall, 417 N. 3rd St. in downtown Milwaukee.

-The program will include historians who will speak on how the labor movement with Socialists and Progressive Republicans early in the 20th Century helped to build the Wisconsin’s traditions of pro-worker and democratic governments.
+The program was to include historians who will speak on how the labor movement with Socialists and Progressive Republicans early in the 20th Century helped to build the Wisconsin’s traditions of pro-worker and democratic governments.